 \section{SN Ia Dust Laws Since 2020}

-Over the past three years (beginning roughly with \citealp{brout20}), there has been a proliferation of analyses that have said something about the $R_V$ distribution in SN Ia host galaxies.
+Over the past three years, there has been a proliferation of analyses that have said something about the $R_V$ distribution in SN Ia host galaxies.
 In Table \ref{tab:literature}, we attempt to summarise as many key results as possible from this time period.
+We also include several key earlier results from 2010--2020 that are frequently used as a reference for more recent measurements (but we omit earlier landmark results in the history of SN Ia $R_V$ estimation; e.g.\ \citealp{joeveer82, riess96, krisciunas00, krisciunas07}).
 We confine this comparison primarily to studies of samples (as opposed to single SNe), and do not quote every result from each paper in cases where there are many analysis variants.
 For each study, we state (where applicable) reported values for the following quantities: $R_V$ or $\mu(R_V)$ for the full sample; $\sigma(R_V)$ for the full sample; $\mu(R_V)$ and $\sigma(R_V)$ either side of the ``classic'' $10^{10}~\mathrm{M}_\odot$ mass step.
-By limiting ourselves to the previous three years, we necessarily many omit landmark results in the history of SN Ia host galaxy $R_V$ estimation \citep[e.g.][]{joeveer82, riess96, krisciunas00, krisciunas07, folatelli10, mandel11, burns14, mandel17}.
-We also note that many of the listed papers presented more analysis variants than we can easily summarise here.
+We note that many of the listed papers presented more analysis variants than we can easily summarise here.

 \bsp \begin{landscape}

 \end{landscape}